Question: “What does The Qur’an say about the Hijab (veil) for women?

 Dress (clothes) code=

 7:26 “O children of Adam!
-In fact We Sent down garments for you to cover your sex as well as for luxury; but the garment of righteousness is best; such being of the Signs of All’h that they may be reminded”
+In fact We Sent down garments for you to cover your private parts as well as for luxury; but the garment of righteousness is best; such being of The Signs of All’h that they may be reminded”

 (for full details, please refer to Al-FurQan/women’s dress code, on this blog)